Do you need an ebook reader when you have a phone or tablet with an ebook app?

 It has almost all the functions of an Amazon Kindle with the advantage that you can synchronise your ebook reading across multiple devices.

 No matter what device or computer you have, you can install the Kindle ebook app, go to the Kindle Store, and start reading.
+You also have access to more than a million titles on Kindle unlimited.

 Available for iOS, Android, Mac and PC – Free